Sjeiti/ronvalstarnl/src/data/markdown/post_a-freelance-developers-tool-box-ten-years-later.md

   headerClassName: no-blur darken
   categories: code, work
   tags: frameworks, ide, libraries, software, tools
-  metaKeyword: tool
-  metaTitle: A feelance developer's tool box
-  metaDescription: Ten years ago I made a list of software and tools I use as a freelancer.
+  description: Ten years ago I made a list of software and tools I use as a freelancer.
 This is the same list in its current state.
 -->

 # A freelance developers toolbox, ten years later